×

 We asked expats in Gouyave what banks they use and there advice about banking.
 They advised:

 "Before retiring in Gouyave, expats should know that the official language is English, making communication relatively easy for English speakers.
 The cost of living is generally lower than in many Western countries, but it's important to budget for unexpected expenses.
 Healthcare facilities are available but may not be up to the standard that expats from developed countries are used to.
 Expats should also be aware that the climate is tropical, with a wet and a dry season, which may take some adjustment.
 The local cuisine is a blend of African, Indian, and indigenous influences, with a lot of seafood and spices.
 Gouyave is known for its fishing industry, so fresh seafood is readily available.
 The town is also famous for its weekly Fish Friday festival, a street party with food stalls selling all kinds of seafood dishes.
 Public transportation is available, but services can be irregular and crowded.
 Many expats choose to drive, but they should be prepared for challenging road conditions and different driving habits.
 Grenada uses the Eastern Caribbean Dollar, but US dollars are widely accepted.
 Expats should also know that Grenada is a relatively safe country, but like anywhere, it's important to take common-sense precautions to protect oneself and one's property.
 Finally, expats should be aware that while Grenada is a beautiful and welcoming country, it can take time to adjust to a new culture and way of life.
-Patience, flexibility, and a sense of humor can go a long way in making the transition easier," wrote a member in Gouyave.
+Patience, flexibility, and a sense of humor can go a long way in making the transition easier," remarked one expat living in Gouyave, Grenada.

 What do expats in Gouyave appreciate most about the local culture?